henry2004y/PIC1D/README.md

 1. Why is my first OOP version so slow?
 Checking the restriction of class properties takes time; accessing and overwrite properties takes significant time.
 2. Using handle classes may not be a good idea if you want performance.
 I tried because it seems to be a clever way of mimicking pointers to pass arguments, but it turns out to be extremely inefficient.
 3. So, let's forget about OOP in MATLAB simulations...which is sad.
+4. I thought it should be easy to convert this to a GPU-enabled code, but obviously I was wrong.
+Because the functions like update velocity loop over all the particles one by one, making the velocities and positions into gpuArray doesn't help much.
+It would only benefit if I am doing matrix operations!

 # Improvements